-- 10. This year's assessment will mainly capture existing data already in the public domain and draws upon many existing needs assessments.
+- 9. This year's SOTB mainly captures data already in the public domain and draws upon many existing needs assessments.
 It is based on a range of quality of life key indicators which measure overall outcomes at a 'whole population/whole borough level'.
-These indicators are taken from the emerging outcomes framework for Doncaster Growing Together.
-The purpose of the SOTB is to not describe all things across the Borough in detail.
-It is recognised that it may prompt questions and discussions beyond the remit and scope of the document itself. - 11.
+The outcomes, objectives and indicators in the SOTB are taken from the DGT outcomes framework.
+The purpose of the SOTB is to not describe all things across the Borough in detail and it is recognised that it may prompt questions and discussions beyond the remit and scope of the document itself.
+For each of the indicators included there will of course be contributing factors and measures that will lie beneath them (e.g. the impact of higher than average smoking and obesity rates on healthy life expectancy or mortality). - 10.
 The inclusion of case studies is from the wealth of community stories already held by